erickbytes/lofipython/content/blog/working-with-rss-in-python.rst

 - Receive notice when a new post is published by your favorite websites and blogs.

 - An RSS subscription is less intrusive compared to blasting into someone's email inbox.
+Plus you won't end up in the spam folder.

 - Diversify your website's traffic to be less dependent on search engines and social media platforms.

 Python RSS Tools
 ----------------

 The rest of this post will highlight some practical Python tools and resources for RSS.
-The code examples can be installed with pip.
+The libraries used in the below code examples can be installed with `pip <https://pip.pypa.io/en/stable/user_guide/>`__.
 There are also some standard library Python tools mentioned.
 Enjoy!

 - `feedparser <https://github.com/kurtmckee/feedparser>`__: Universal Feed Parser is a Python module for downloading and parsing syndicated feeds